 Debra Scoggin-Myers received her Bachelor of Fine Art in art from Columbia College and her Master of Fine Art from the University of Missouri – Columbia.
 She taught art for two years at Canton R-V Elementary School and for 25 years at Highland C-1 High School.
 Nationally Board Certified in art education, Myers received the Lewis County C-1 Teacher of the Year award and was honored as the Missouri Art Education Association’s state high school art teacher of the year.
 She organized and directed a summer school program called ArtTrek for almost 20 years.
 In addition, she was part of a consortium of regional art educators who developed an elementary and middle school juried art show for the Canton Area Arts Council.
 A practicing artist herself, Scoggin-Myers has participated in various juried exhibitions and one-woman exhibits.

-Dr. Thomas C. Polett, Professor of Music
+Dr. Thomas C. Polett, Associate Division Chair of Fine, Applied and Literary Arts, and Professor of Music

 Office: PAC 304